utility-library/leap/README.md

 ### Throw
-Used to create custom exceptions in code, by using `throw`, you can specify an error as any value (generally a string or an object) that provides information about the issue, which can then be caught and handled by a try-catch block.
+Used to create custom exceptions in code, by using `throw`, you can specify an error as any value (generally a string or an object) that provides information about the issue, which can then be caught and handled by a try-catch block. the try-catch block can also return a value.

+Custom errors need to extend the `Error` class and can provide a `toString` to return a fully custom error message, by default the error message will be `<type>: <self.message>`

 Example:
 ```lua